micha3ldavid/lesson_plans/ruby_01-object_oriented_programming_with_ruby/strings_and_integers.markdown

 Now that we've talked about basic variable assignment, let's get into some of the more detailed rules.

 In some languages you need to specify what type of data (like a number, word, etc) can go in a certain variable.
+This is called a Strict Typed Language.
 Ruby, however, has a flexible type system where any variable can hold any kind of data.
+This is called a Loosely Typed Language.
 Additionally, some languages require you to "declare" a variable before you assign a value to it.
 Ruby variables are automatically created when you assign a value to them.
 Let’s try an example:

 ```ruby
 x = 10